Penguin0007/PESCAL/README.md

 # Introduction

-The code is for our submission "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Offline Data".
+The code is for our submission "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".
 Code was run based on a cluster with slurm workload manager, with Anaconda available.

 # Requirements
 First, create and activate `"pescal"` environment, and install required packages, by running the following code in terminal under the path that contains the  `requirements.txt`.